censusreporter/censusreporter/README.md

 Getting data from our API (the basics)
 ======================================

 As part of the Census Reporter project, we've loaded ACS data into a Postgres database to make queries significantly easier.
 The Census Reporter website gets information from this database using the API at api.censusreporter.org.
-We'll provide extensive API documentation separately, but here are the basic endpoints you're likely to use:
+For more extensive API documentation, <a href="https://github.com/censusreporter/census-api/blob/master/README.md">see the census-api repository and README</a>.
+Here is a basic introduction to the endpoints you're likely to use:

 ###Show data
 This endpoint does the heavy lifting for Census Reporter's profile and comparison pages.
 Given a release code, a table code, and a geography, it will return American Community Survey data.
 A common call to this endpoint might look like: